Defibrillators: Your Basic Guide On How To Use One

 You will know when to use a Defibrillator if:

 - A person has collapsed on the ground

 - That person is not breathing

 Beyond these signs, don’t delay treatment.
-Each minute without Defibrillation decreases chances of survival by 10%.
+Each minute without Defibrillation decreases the chances of survival by 10%.

 How To Use An Automated External Defibrillator

 Automated External Defibrillators are designed for everyday people with little or no training.
 Depending on the brand of the Defibrillator it may provide verbal, visual or written prompts on how to use the device.
 The Philips HeartStart HS1 provides step-by-step verbal clarification on what to do in the case of a cardiac emergency.
 The Philips HeartStart HS1 will prompt you as follows: